envoyproxy/data-plane-api/docs/root/api-v1/listeners/listeners.rst

 crl_file
   *(optional, string)* An optional `certificate revocation list
   <http://https://en.wikipedia.org/wiki/Certificate_revocation_list>`_ (in PEM format).
-  If specified, Envoy will verify that the presented client certificate has not been revoked by this CRL.
+  If specified, Envoy will verify that the presented peer certificate has not been revoked by this CRL.
 If this file contains multiple CRLs, all of them will be used.

 cipher_suites